kpalang/mirth-plugin-guide/Readme.md

 Now let's run `mvn clean package` to make sure our plugin builds properly.
 You should see `distribution/target/sampleplugin.zip` pop up.
 Take a peek inside to get an idea of what the archive will look like.
 I'm not going to cover it here.

+After all this initial tweaking I've come to a state as in [this commit](https://github.com/kpalang/mirth-sample-plugin/tree/e5be66af4e9a8d879b71145289bf5b109db9987b).</br> **NOTE:** Your current state may differ a bit depending on when you clone the repository.

+---

 ---